Trip Planning

 Congratulations on organizing the team!

-Here you need to take care of certain things before coming to the lodge in Cordoba:
+Here you need to take care of certain things before coming to our lodge in Cordoba:

 • Purchase your plane tickets.
 It is always a good idea for the whole group to arrive and leave on the same flights.
 Usually the group leader is the first to buy his tickets and he circulates his flight itinerary to the rest of the group.

 • Send the pre-trip information.
 We need personal information for your hunting permits and flight information for pick-up and drop-off.
-You will receive an email from Franca or you can fill this information out directly on our website.
+You will receive an email from a sales team or you can fill this information out directly on our website.

 • Other helpful tips for your trip include: